mui/material-ui/docs/src/pages/components/container/container-fr.md

 <Container maxWidth="sm">
 ```

-## Fixed
+## Fixe

 If you prefer to design for a fixed set of sizes instead of trying to accommodate a fully fluid viewport, you can set the `fixed` property.
-The max-width matches the min-width of the current breakpoint.
+La largeur maximale correspond à la largeur minimale du point d'arrêt actuel.

 {{"demo": "pages/components/container/FixedContainer.js", "iframe": true, "defaultCodeOpen": false}}